Fourches81/Visual-C-Runtime-Error/README.md

 # Visual-C-Runtime-Error
-Using LMMS on Windows 7 with 3 Go RAM >> Launcher Default because … "Microsoft Visual C++ Runtime Library" Problem !!
+Using LMMS on Windows 7 Pro with 3 Go RAM >> Launcher Default because … "Microsoft Visual C++ Runtime Library" Problem !!

 Contains Message Error
 << This application has requested the Runtime to terminate it in an unusual way.